Multi-language websites: all you need to know

 Meanwhile, according to InternetWorldStats, over 50% of the content on the Internet is written in English.
 This means that a lot of people are dealing with content in their second or third language on a regular basis.
 Some people might feel very comfortable with this.
 For others, however, an English website might deter them from interacting with your content or making a purchase with you.

-Translations done well will therefore make your website stand out in a positive way.
+Translations, if done well, therefore make your website stand out in a positive way.
 You will be able to reach a larger audience, and therefore potentially reach a higher sales target, than companies that just focus on a single country or language.
 This is particularly the case if your target country is small.
 Meanwhile, foreign customers will feel more compelled to purchase with you when they can interact with you in their native language, as opposed to dealing with companies that only communicate in English.

 A multi-language site also shows your visitors that your company is a big player that can deal with complexity and a high workload.
 Compared to single-language ones, multi-language websites just communicate that extra bit of quality and professionalism to the customer.